baptisteArno/typebot.io/README.md

 <p>

-**You need to open-source your modifications and after your users registration, they should see a prominent mention and link to the original project (https://typebot.io).
-You should clearly mention that you provide a modified version.
-It's a good place to explain your version advantages comparing to the original project.**
+**You need to open-source your modifications.**

+**After your users registration, you should provide a prominent mention and link to the original project (https://typebot.io).
+You should clearly mention that you provide a modified version of the official project, Typebot.
+It would be also a good place to explain your version advantages comparing to the original project.**

+**You need to provide a link to your forked repository somewhere in the landing page or the builder.
+This way, interested users can easily access and review the modifications you've made.**

 </p>